the-Joe/EOS/README.md

 #### EOS can discretely intervene or publicly.
 It's your choice given any situation.
 Member interactions can be tailored for bi-directinoal webhook action to support escalation, logging, etc.
 ![EOS can discretely intervene or publicly.
 It's your choice given any situation.
 Member interactions can be tailored for bi-directinoal webhook action to support escalation, logging, etc.](img7.png)

+// (c) 2023 Vetere
+// This code is licensed under MIT license (see license.txt for details)